chenxiaodan105/MovieLens/README.md

 b.
 Calculate movie similarities and conduct movie recommendation for specific users

 #### 5. Impact
-Compare advantages and disadvantages of methods for big data project among Ambari developed by Hortonworks, AWS EMR, multiple AWS EC2 instances.
+Compare advantages and disadvantages of different methods for big data project between Ambari developed by Hortonworks, AWS EMR, and multiple AWS EC2 instances.